futureverse/parallelly/vignettes/parallelly-12-remote-workers.md

 #> platform x86_64-pc-linux-gnu)
 ```

-If the username would be the same on the local and the remote
+To emphasize the usefulness of customizing our SSH connections via
+`~/.ssh/config`, if the remote username would already have been
-machines, we would be able to set it all up with:
+already configured there, we would be able to set up the full cluster
+in one single call, as in:

 ```sh
 library(parallelly)